Vivian Tierney: Life and career

 Her debut at the English National Opera was in 1986 substituting for an indisposed Lesley Garrett in Orpheus in the Underworld.
 Her major break at the London Coliseum was taking the title role in the premiere of Robin Holloway's Clarissa, in 1990.
 She went on to sing Regan in Lear, Mimì, Malinka/Etherea/Kunka in The Adventures of Mr Brouček, Fiordiligi, Tatyana, Salome and Ellen Orford, before creating Mrs Foran in The Silver Tassie in the 2000 premiere.

 Tierney also sang with companies such as the Montpellier Festival (Mimì and Donna Anna), Flanders Opera, and Opera North (The Merry Widow).
 As a member of the Freiburg Opera, she sang Ellen Orford, Giulietta, Jenny, Marschallin and Renata.

 She also appeared in other opera houses in Europe including Munich, Monte Carlo, Nancy and Basle.
 At the latter she sang the Dyer's Wife in Die Frau ohne Schatten, a highlight of the 1994/95 season, although she had thought she was being auditioned for the role of the Empress.

 At Glyndebourne Festival Opera she sang Ellen Orford (Peter Grimes) in 1992, 1994 and 2000 and Mrs Coyle (Owen Wingrave) in 1997.

 An only child, Tierney's father died when she was still young.
 Her marriage to Jones ended in divorce; her son David played the part of Marie's son alongside his mother in the Baylis Programme Wozzeck.
 Tierney later married the Canadian tenor Alan Woodrow.

 Recordings

-Her recordings include Lehár's Der Graf von Luxemburg (Juliette Vermon), Britten's The Turn of the screw (Miss Jessel) and Peter Grimes (Ellen Orford), Mozart's Don Giovanni (Elvira) in English, and Nyman's Man and Boy: Dada (Michael's Mother, Old Woman, Bus Conductress, British Museum Guard, BBC Interviewer).
+Her recordings include Lehár's Der Graf von Luxemburg (Juliette Vermont), Britten's The Turn of the screw (Miss Jessel) and Peter Grimes (Ellen Orford), Mozart's Don Giovanni (Elvira) in English, and Nyman's Man and Boy: Dada (Michael's Mother, Old Woman, Bus Conductress, British Museum Guard, BBC Interviewer).
 She is also heard on the 1982 D'Oyly Carte Opera Company "Last Night" recording and seen in a concert video, "Gilbert & Sullivan's Greatest Hits", recorded at Royal Albert Hall in October 1982.